-We found that this practice was providing effective care in accordance with the relevant regulations.
+Are services effective?
+No action We found that this practice was providing effective care in accordance with the relevant regulations.
 The dentists assessed patients' needs and provided care and treatment in line with recognised guidance.
-Patients described the treatment they received as very good, excellent and fabulous.
+Patients described the treatment they received as brilliant, excellent and outstanding.
 The dentists discussed treatment with patients so they could give informed consent and recorded this in their records.
+The practice had clear arrangements when patients needed to be referred to other dental or health care professionals.
+The provider supported staff to complete training relevant to their roles and had systems to help them monitor this.
+Are services caring?
+No action We found that this practice was providing caring services in accordance with the relevant regulations.